-The following message is from Tony Clement Center for Education Principal David Bernsley and concerns students in grades 9-12 who will return to the building for in-person learning during the fourth quarter.
+The following message is from O'Neal Principal David Bernsley and concerns seventh- and eighth-graders who will return to the buildling for in-person learning during the fourth quarter.

-We are excited that your student will be returning for in-person instruction during the fourth quarter at Tony Clement Center for Education, located at 50 North Lark St. I am writing to provide you with details about how the school day will work and the steps we are taking to keep students safe as they return to our school building beginning April 26.
+We are excited that your student will be returning for in-person instruction during the fourth quarter at Edmund J. O’Neal Middle School of Excellence.
+I am writing to provide you with details about how the school day will work and the steps we are taking to keep students safe as they return to our school building beginning April 26.

-Resiliency Block will continue to run from 8:40- 9 a.m.
-Our school day will also continue to operate from 9 a.m.-3 p.m.
-Students in grades 9-12 who have selected the in-person model will attend in-person every day.
+Our school day will continue to operate from 8 a.m.-3 p.m.
+Students in grades 7-8 who have selected the in-person model will attend in-person every day.

 What to bring to school